-5. Optionally, for a format type of delimited file, or fixed-width file only, users will see a step to configure the number of header or footer records for the file.
+5. Optionally, for only the delimited or fixed-width formats, users will see a step to configure the number of header or footer records for the file.
 Click Next with or without setting the header or footer as needed.

 - 6. View the summary on the last step to review the changes. - 7.
-Click Save at any point after importing the format. - The fixed-width and delimited formats must have NO header.
-Make sure there are no spaces or returns at the end of the last line in the file.
-To be masked, the field names must be in the same order as they are in the data file.
+Click Save at any point after importing the format.

-6.8.3 To import a new copybook format
+6.8.7 To import a Mainframe format